Overview

 - Willing and able to provide a written informed consent

-- Newly diagnosed with an ongoing moderate or severe depressive episode according to the International Classification of Disorders 10th edition (ICD-10) and accepted for outpatient treatment for the depressive episode.
+- Newly diagnosed with an ongoing moderate or severe depressive episode according to the International Classification of Disorders 10th edition (ICD-10) and accepted for treatment for the depressive episode.
 The diagnosis is set in consensus of a licensed therapist and a specialist in psychiatry/psychology.

 - The patient must score ≥ 9 on the Hamilton Depression Rating Scale-6.